Last updated: December 7, 2024

 In 1934 McQueens Island was deeded to the United States Government in order to be managed by the National Park Service (NPS) as part of Fort Pulaski National Monument.
 McQueen’s Island lies between the Bull River and Lazaretto Creek.
 Cockspur Island, where historic Fort Pulaski is located, is separated from McQueen’s Island by the South Channel of the Savannah River.

 U.S. Highway 80 intersects McQueen’s Island by right of way.
 Running parallel to the highway on the north side is the McQueen’s Island Hiker Biker Trail.
-It is a 13 mile stretch of an abandoned railroad line originally built in 1887 by the Central of Georgia Railway to transport visitors from Savannah to Tybee Island.
-The portion of the Hiker Biker Trail west of the Fort Pulaski park entrance is managed by Chatham County Parks and Recreation and is open for use.
-The portion East of Fort Pulaski park entrance is closed due to storm damage.
+It is a 6 mile stretch of an abandoned railroad line originally built in 1887 by the Central of Georgia Railway to transport visitors from Savannah to Tybee Island.
+The portion of the McQueens Island Rails to Trails west of the Fort Pulaski park entrance is managed by Chatham County Parks and Recreation and is open for use.
+The portion east of the Fort Pulaski park entrance has been permanently closed due to storm damage.

-In the 1950s the Lazaretto Creek boat ramp was established on NPS land, allowing deep water access to the general public which is very close to the Atlantic.
+In the 1950s the Lazaretto Creek boat ramp was established on National Park Service land, allowing deep water access to the general public close to the Atlantic.
 A public fishing pier was also added in the 1990s by the Georgia Department of Natural Resources.
 Further improvements to the floating dock and fixed dock handrails were completed by federal, state and local partners in February 2020.

 The facility includes a 3-lane boat ramp, floating dock for loading and unloading, parking for vehicles and trailers, and a large fishing pier.
-The facility is open 24 hours a day, 7 days a week and is free of charge.
+The facility is open from dawn to dusk, 7 days a week and is free of charge.